 The creation of alternative neighborhood communities is as much about reshaping democracy and materializing new social systems as it is about the historical-geographical process of forming decommodified ecological commons, a long-term sustainable relation to nature.
 Despite being perceived and treated as a free gift to capitalists or the private property of individuals, or, more telling, as if it was unnecessary for our survival, nature has never been an externality, something separate from us.
 The commodification of nature has turned out to be a dead end for humanity, but it is still a profitable one.
 It is still legal to pollute the atmosphere and the oceans, to use biocides that are harmful to soil and water organisms, and to keep animals in captivity – all for the sake of profit.
 Past ignorance is a tragic historical fact, not a good excuse for present or future ignorance.
 On the contrary, if it is our relation to nature that ultimately defines what humanity is and can become, delimiting what kind of society we can create, we can do a lot better.
 Our creative potential is limited, however, not by the chains of wage labor or any other social restriction imposed on us from above.
 Our capacity to imagine is one of the things that make us human, but evolutionarily and ecologically we still belong to nature.
 Whatever our conditions on this planet: how we perceive and socially determine this continually evolving relation to nature has immediate and delayed, real-world consequences.
 It is our future in the making.
 Thus, considering that the roots and limits of human creativity are intimately connected to natural ecosystems, it would be unwise and outright dangerous not to explore these connections.
 If nature-inspired social change is what we need to survive, it is definitely time to reconnect.
 We are not genetically programmed to live in ignorance.

 From single molecules, genes, and epigenetic processes to whole ecosystems and biogeochemical cycles: the complexity and nonlinearity of nature is an unrivaled source of inspiration if we are to change our neighborhoods.
 The patterns and processes of relatively simple forest ecosystems contrast with the monocultural environments, hardened surfaces, and material flows of segregated, car-dependent cities.
 Both in terms of water holding and nutrient cycling capacity, a natural pond ecosystem can easily be distinguished from an asphalt-paved schoolyard.
 The complex interactions of natural ecosystems are a good starting point for learning, but what if a radically changed perception of nature could trigger a revolution?
 The ongoing habitat loss and species extinction – be it through deforestation, unsustainable agricultural practices, water pollution, urban sprawl, or warfare – prompt us to act.
 It is about time that neighborhoods become places where human creativity contributes to healthy ecosystems, places where people of all ages thrive.
-No one shall be reduced to a living fragment of what we can become, denied a lifelong exploration of our human potential, our innate capacity to learn from nature.
+No one shall be reduced to a living fragment of what we can become, denied a lifelong exploration of our human potential, our capacity to live in material and spiritual harmony with nature.

 The immediate past is not the best guidebook to the future.
 Why learn from wasteful, profit-driven urban development, when we can learn from water, trees, and honey bees?
 Why give disruptive food companies access to our cities, when we are in great demand of diverse, neighborhood-integrated food systems?
 Why contribute to the pollution of lakes and rivers, when we can recycle soil nutrients?
 The choice is still ours.
 The choice has to be ours.
-By rejecting the reified capitalist version of reality, by adopting property rights and labor rights that serve the common good, and by rebuilding our neighborhoods with equality and sustainability in mind, rethinking everything from water use to public health from a commons perspective, we are not trying to reverse history: we are using our creativity for the benefit of all.
+By rejecting the reified capitalist version of reality, by adopting property rights and work relations that serve the common good, and by rebuilding our neighborhoods with equality and sustainability in mind, rethinking everything from water use to public health from a commons perspective, we are not trying to reverse history: we are using our creativity for the benefit of all.